 Transfer Pricing in Ecuador

-As economic globalization advances, intercompany transactions have become increasingly frequent and with it transfer pricing issues have taken on greater relevance.
+Due to economic globalization advances, intercompany transactions have become increasingly frequent and Transfer Pricing issues have become more relevant.

-But, what are transfer prices?, since this is the name given to the price or consideration agreed upon between related parties for the transactions carried out between them.
+What is Transfer Pricing?
+It is the name given to the price or consideration agreed among related parties for the transactions performed among them.

-The importance of these is recognized by different countries, which have been regulating them in their legislation on tax matters.
+The importance of these is recognized by different countries, which have been regulating them in their tax legislation.

-This principle, also known as the “Arm’s Length Principle“, is based on the fact that the prices agreed between related parties are consistent with those that would have been agreed by independent companies.
+This principle, also known as the “Arm’s Length Principle“, is based on the principle that prices agreed among related parties should be consistent with those that would have been agreed among independent companies.

-LORTI has adopted the principle of full competition, in its Second Section, stating as a tax effect for those transactions that are not in accordance with this principle, but that if they had been, a profit would have been generated, the imposition of the latter.
+The LORTI has adopted the Arm’s Length principle, in the Second Section, stating as a tax effect for those transactions that are not in accordance with this principle.
+Otherwise, it would have generated profit, the taxation of the latter.

 Definition of Related Parties in Ecuador

-According to the provisions of LORTI, it is understood as parties related to individuals or companies, whether domiciled or not in Ecuador, in which:
+According to what the LORTI has established, related parties are understood as natural persons or companies, whether domiciled or not in Ecuador, which:

-- One of the parties exercises control in a direct or indirect manner through the management, administration or capital of the other.
+- One of them controls directly or indirectly through the management, administration or capital of others;

-- Or in which a third party participates directly or indirectly in the management, administration or capital of the same.
+- Or in which a third party participates directly or indirectly in the management, administration or capital of these.

-Likewise, it is worth mentioning that Article 4 of the LRTI Regulations establishes the criteria of connection between related parties when these are by capital or volume of transactions.
+Article 4 of the LORTI Regulations establishes the criteria linkage among related parties when they are based on capital or volume of transactions.

-Thus, the aforementioned article lists a series of situations, not exhaustive, in which the aforementioned types of relationship are established, such as the following:
+The aforementioned article sets non-exhaustive situations in which the aforementioned types of relationship are established, such as the following:

-- When a natural person or company is the direct or indirect owner of 25% or more of the capital stock or equity in another company.
+- When a natural person or company directly or indirectly owns 25% or more of the capital stock or equity in other company.

-- Companies in which there are partners or shareholders in common and these participate directly or indirectly in the proportion indicated above, even when this corresponds to their spouses or relatives up to the fourth degree of consanguinity or second degree of affinity.
+- Companies having partners or shareholders in common and these participate directly or indirectly in the proportion indicated above, even when this corresponds to their spouses or relatives up to the fourth degree of consanguinity or second degree of affinity.
 The relationship will also be constituted when these maintain commercial transactions, provide services or are dependent.

-- When a natural person or company is the direct or indirect owner of 25% or more of the capital stock or equity in two or more companies.
+- When a natural person or company directly or indirectly owns 25% or more of the capital stock or equity in two or more companies.

-- When a natural person or company, makes 50% or more of its sales or purchases of goods or services, with a natural person or company.
-In this case, the Tax Administration must inform the taxpayer.
+- When a natural person or company makes 50% or more of its sales or purchases of goods or services with a natural person or company.
+In this case, the Tax Administration must inform the taxable person.

-Additionally, LORTI also considers as related parties the companies domiciled, constituted or located in Tax Havens or in a tax jurisdiction of lesser taxation.
+Additionally, the LORTI also considers as related parties companies domiciled, incorporated or located in Tax Havens or in a tax jurisdiction with lower or no taxation.

 Transfer Pricing Methods in Ecuador

-According to Article 85 of the RLRTI, in order to determine the prices of transactions between related parties, reflecting the principle of full competition, any of the following methods may be used:
+According to Article 85 of the RLRTI, in order to determine the prices of transactions among related parties, which reflect the Arm’s Length principle, any of the following methods may be used:

 Comparability Criteria in Ecuador

-According to Section Two of the LORTI, the following criteria should be taken into consideration to determine whether an operation is comparable:
+According to Section Two of the LORTI, the following criteria must be taken into consideration to determine whether a transaction is comparable:

-- The analysis based on functions, assets and risks.
+- Analysis based on functions, assets and risks.

-- The business strategies, including those related to market penetration, permanence and expansion
+- Business strategies, including those related to market penetration, permanence and expansion.

 Formal Transfer Pricing Obligations in Ecuador

-Ecuadorian transfer pricing legislation provides for two types of formal obligations, so that prices agreed between related parties are shown to be in accordance with the principle of full competition.
+Ecuadorian legislation on Transfer Pricing provides for two types of formal obligations, in order to demonstrate that the prices agreed among related parties are in accordance with the Arm’s Length principle.

-According to Article 84 of the RLRTI and Article 2 of Resolution NAC-DGERCGC15-00000455, published in May 2015, taxpayers who have made transactions with related parties that exceed the thresholds established therein, shall be obliged to submit the Annex of Operations with Related Parties, as well as the Comprehensive Transfer Pricing Report, if applicable.
+According to article 84 of the RLRTI and article two of Resolution NAC-DGERCGC15-00000455, published in May 2015, taxpayers who have carried out transactions with related parties that exceed the thresholds established therein, will be required to file the Annex of Related Party Transactions, as well as if applicable the Transfer Pricing Report.

-According to the aforementioned rules, taxpayers who have, during a fiscal year, transactions with related parties for an amount greater than three million US dollars, will be obliged to submit the Annex of Operations with Related Parties.
+According to the aforementioned regulations, taxpayers who maintain, during a fiscal year, transactions with related parties for an amount greater than three million U.S. dollars are required to file the Annex of Related Party Transactions.

-Said Annex must be filled out taking into account the considerations indicated in the Technical Form published by the IRS, which describes aspects of its content, such as information related to the taxpayer, its related parties and the detail of the operations performed.
+This Annex must be filled out taking into account the considerations indicated in the Technical Sheet published by the IRS, which describes aspects of the content, such as information related to the taxpayer, related parties and the detail of the operations carried out.

-Those taxpayers whose amounts for transactions with related parties exceed US$15 million during the same fiscal year will be obliged to submit, in addition to the Annex, the Comprehensive Transfer Pricing Report (Study).
+Taxpayers whose amounts for transactions with related parties exceed US$15 million during the same fiscal year will be required to file, in addition to the Annex, the Comprehensive Transfer Pricing Report (Study).

-The referred Report must be presented following the specifications contained in the Technical Sheet for the Standardization of Transfer Pricing Analysis.
+The referred Report must be filed following the specifications contained in the Technical Sheet for the Standardization of the Transfer Pricing Analysis.

-Both the Annex of Operations with Related Parties and the Integral Report must be submitted within a period not exceeding two (2) months after the filing of the annual income tax return, according to the last digit of the RUC.
+Both the Schedule of Related Party Transactions and the Integral Report must be filed within two (2) months after the filing of the annual income tax affidavit, according to the last TIN digit.

-Subjects Excluded from the Transfer Pricing Regime in Ecuador
+Subjects Exempted from the Transfer Pricing Regime in Ecuador

-LORTI points out that taxpayers conducting transactions with related parties are outside the scope of the transfer pricing regime when:
+The LORTI states that taxpayers who carry out transactions with related parties are exempted from the Transfer Pricing regime scope when:

-- They have a tax due in excess of 3% of their taxable income.
+- Have a tax liability of more than 3% of their taxable income.

-- They do not carry out operations with residents in tax havens or preferential tax regimes.
+- Do not carry out transactions with residents of tax havens or preferential tax regimes.

-- They do not have a contract with the State for the exploration and exploitation of non-renewable resources.
+- Do not hold a contract with the State for the exploration and exploitation of non-renewable resources.

-Although Ecuador is not a member of the OECD, it follows as a technical reference for the provisions of transfer pricing legislation, the “Guidelines on Transfer Pricing for Multinational Enterprises and Tax Administrations” approved by this organization, in force as of January 1 of the corresponding fiscal period.
+Although Ecuador is not a member country of the OECD, it follows the “Guidelines on Transfer Pricing for Multinational Enterprises and Tax Administrations” approved by this organization, in force as of January 1 of the corresponding fiscal period, as a technical reference for the provisions of the Transfer Pricing legislation.

-The Ecuadorian legislation on transfer pricing provides for a penalty in case of failure to submit the Transfer Pricing Report or the Annex of Operations with Related Parties, as well as if they are declared inaccurately.
+The Transfer Pricing rules provide for a sanction in case of not filing the Transfer Pricing Report or the Annex of Related Party Transactions, as well as whether they are declared inaccurately.

-According to the unnumbered article following Article 22 of the LORTI, and Article 84 of the RLRTI, the infraction mentioned will be sanctioned with a fine of up to 15 thousand US dollars.
+According to the unnumbered article after Article 22 of the LORTI and Article 84 of the RLRTI, the above quoted infraction will be sanctioned with a fine of up to US$15,000.

-However, the IRS issued an Instruction for the Establishment of Pecuniary Sanctions in order to establish the amount of the fine according to the seriousness of the failure or misdemeanor, which in case of late delivery or incomplete information could result in a fine of up to $333 U.S. dollars.
+The IRS issued, nonetheless, an Instruction for the Establishment of Monetary Sanctions in order to establish the amount of the fine according to the seriousness of the non-compliance or misdemeanor, which in case of late filing or incomplete information could result in a fine of up to US$333.

 Offices in Ecuador